vladbph/cymatix-doc/README.md

 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history
 R~ - Return all collected slots values in the inference history and clean the history.
 "Return" command.
-F~ - Do not remember this particular inference in the history - "Infere and forget" command.
 P~ - One step back command.
 'Can you repeat it please?'
 B~ - Two steps back command.
 'What did you say before that?'
+F~ - Do not save current inference to history.
+F<x>~ - Do not save current inference to history and remove 'x' steps from the top.
+G<x>~ - Remove 'x-1' steps from the history and set 'x' item from the top as current one.
+Intuition: "Where were we?" in the conversation.
 C~ - Change value of a slot.
 "Change" command.
 X~ - Clean previous inference history and do not save current inference in it.
 I~ - Clean previous inference history and save current inference in it.
-'Tertis' game effect.
 ?? - We are open to discuss any other prefixes to control the history.
 ```
 * ## `Empty` prefix